June 30th

 Commentary:

 It is generally seen that any progress comes with a price.
-There are hurdles to be faced and regressions to be accepted along the way.
-It is easy to lose heart and give up on the endeavor.
-But the wise and tenacious do not let these shortcomings dishearten them.
+There are hurdles to face and regressions to take place along the way.
+It is easy to lose heart and give up on the endeavor altogether.
+However, the wise and tenacious do not let these shortcomings dishearten them.
 They are well aware of such scenarios and analyze the circumstances as:

 • a tree, even when pruned and chopped, has the vibrancy to give new shoots and rejuvenate itself!